 ELF has now employed a full-time fundraiser and recruited a fundraising expert to the board to further investigate funding options, including individuals, foundations and companies.

 Plans for future periods

-The aims of the European Lung Foundation in 2021/22 are to continue to translate the work of respiratory professionals to the public and patients to improve knowledge about lung disease specifically: management of the lay press and media activities of the ERS; running and coordinating a global lung awareness campaign called Healthy Lungs for Life in collaboration with the European Respiratory Society; growing the new website; developing patient information.
+The aims of the European Lung Foundation in 2022/23 are to continue to translate the work of respiratory professionals to the public and patients to improve knowledge about lung disease specifically.